Dr. Kevin Kuhn, Chair

 Dr. Joseph E. Sabol Member (2019-2021)

 Joe Sabol is a consultant to the chemical, semiconductor, polymer, and related industries, specializing in technical and business development services.
 Sabol grew up on an apple farm in Racine County, Wisconsin, and received a B.S. in chemistry from Carroll College (Wisconsin) and a Ph.D. in chemistry from Oklahoma State University (Stillwater).
-After a postdoc in chemical engineering at University of Minnesota, he taught analytical, physical, and environmental chemistry and contributed to the literature of transport, magnetic, and crystallographic properties of transition metal oxides.
+After a postdoc in chemical engineering at University of Minnesota, Sabol taught analytical, physical, and environmental chemistry and contributed to the literature of transport, magnetic, and crystallographic properties of transition metal oxides.
 Sabol joined ACS in 1976 and currently is Division of Small Chemical Businesses Program Chair (appointed 2008-present) and Councilor (2016-2021), Upper Peninsula Local Section Treasurer (2008-2019), and Great Lakes Region Board Member (2011-present).
 Sabol was named ACS Fellow in 2018.
 In 2003 Sabol was appointed to Marquette County [MI] Local Emergency Planning Committee and has been Chair since 2017.
 Sabol grows heirloom vine crops and vegetables on his Wisconsin farm-homestead during the summer and enjoys skiing during the winter near his chalet in the Michigan Upper Peninsula.